xxthunder/slides-template/README.md

 * For editing the slides I recommend using [Visual Studio Code](https://code.visualstudio.com/).
 * I prefer to use markdown to create my slides, you need to install and run a local webserver to view them:
-  * In case you do not have nodejs on your machine and you are using Windows, just execute `install.bat`.
+  * In case you do not have nodejs on your machine and you are using Windows, just execute `build.bat`.
   * To install the webserver, run `npm install` in the root folder of the repository or use the VS Code task `Install dependencies`.
   * To run the webserver, run `npm start` in the root folder of the repository or use the VS Code task `Run local webserver`.